-‘Big Brother 19’ Spoilers: Victor Planning A Finale Proposal For Nicole?
+‘Big Brother 19’ Spoilers: Victor Planning Proposal For Nicole At ‘BB19’ Finale?

 Although Nicole was in a Big Brother showmance with Corey Brooks, that fell apart right after BB18 ended.
 But throughout last season, Victor didn’t let Nicole’s affection for Corey diminish how much he was crushing on her.
 Victor told Corey that if he hurt Nicole, he’d be there for her and also said he wanted to date and marry her.
 Unfortunately, post-Big Brother, Victor let his 15 minutes of fame go to his head.
 He told Entertainment Tonight that he was a “little wild” after BB18 and then “toned down” and “calmed down” and said he’s grateful that Nicole accepted him regardless of his post reality show bad boy antics.

 In Victor and Nicole’s recent IG talk, they told the story of their post-Big Brother friendship and how it turned to love.
 And it sure seems like it soon might turn to more.
-Victor said that after the show they were friends and would “text or whatever” and Nicole said it was “really funny” because they were giving each other relationship advice.
+Victor said that after the show they were friends and would “text or whatever,” and Nicole said it was “really funny” because they were giving each other relationship advice.
 The duo both said they were “best friends” and then when they met up in New York for a Big Brother 19 event, everything changed.
-Victor said that night in New York they “just clicked” and Nicole enthused that “it was magical.”
+Victor said that night in New York they “just clicked,” and Nicole enthused that “it was magical.”
 Since then it’s been long-distance love that’s turned very serious.

 Marriage talk for Victor and Nicole